-Condition Exclusion Criteria Authorization Note Required from Healthcare Provider to return to school Conjunctivitis (Pink Eye) Student is excluded from school if: • There is yellow (purulent) discharge/drainage • Child excessively touching the itching eye(s) No Note: Viral infections often improve without medical intervention; however, remain contagious when drainage or discharge is present.
-Covid-19 Student is excluded from school with positive Covid-19 test.
-Symptoms of Covid-19 meeting exclusion requirements (subject to change at any time) To be determined by local public health officials/CDC.
-Yes Diarrhea of unknown cause Exclude until no symptoms from the last episode of diarrhea for 24 hours.
+Condition Exclusion Criteria Authorization Note Required from Healthcare Provider to return to school Conjunctivitis (Pink Eye) None, unless fever or behavior change, antibiotics not required for return Signs and Symptoms: Bacterial: red/pink itchy eye(s), green/yellow eye discharge Viral: pink, swollen eye(s), light sensitivity No Note: Viral infections often improve without medical intervention; however, remain contagious when drainage or discharge is present.
+Other Viral Respiratory Illnesses or Respiratory Illness of Unknown Cause Exclude until fever-free for 24 hours without the use of fever-reducing medication.
+No Diarrhea of unknown cause Exclude until no symptoms from the last episode of diarrhea for 24 hours.
 No Fever Exclude until fever has resolved for 24 hours without the use of fever reducing medications.
 No Fifth's Disease none No Gastroenteritis (Stomach flu) Exclude until student has no symptoms for 24 hours.
 Norovirus exclude for 48 hours.
-No Hand-foot- and mouth Disease None, unless fever present or child contact with others.
-9 aintain hygiene or avoid close No

-Impetigo Exclude until after initiation of appropriate antibiotic treatment (24 hours) and lesions are covered or crusted.
+No Hand-foot- and mouth Disease None, unless fever present or child cannot maintain hygiene or avoid close contact with others.
+No Impetigo Exclude until after initiation of appropriate antibiotic treatment (24 hours) and lesions are covered or crusted.
 Yes Influenza Exclude until fever resolved for 24 hours without the use of fever reducing medications.
-No Provider note is not required; however, must be rechecked and found to be free of live lice.
-MRSA (Methicillin-resistant Student is excluded from school until treated with a prescription antibiotic for 24 hours or if drainage from lesions cannot be contained.
+No Lice (Pediculosis) Any student found with live lice will be excluded.
+Provider note is not required; however, must be rechecked and found to be free of live lice.
+MRSA (Methicillin-resistant Staphylococcus aureus) Student is excluded from school until treated with a prescription antibiotic for 24 hours or if drainage from lesions cannot be contained.
 Yes.
 Draining lesions must be covered.
 Ringworm Exclude until treatment is initiated or lesions are covered.
-No Streptococcal Infection (Strep) Student is excluded from school until treated with a prescription antibiotic for 24 hours.
-Yes Staphylococcal Infections (Staph) Student is excluded from school until treated with a prescription and for 24 hours.
+No Streptococcal Infection (Strep) Student is excluded from school for at least 12 hours after initiation of appropriate antibiotic and fever-free for at least 24 hours without the use of fever-reducing medications.
+Yes Staphylococcal Infections (Staph) Student is excluded from school until treated with a prescription antibiotic for 24 hours.
 Yes Vomiting Exclude until vomiting resolved for 24 hours from the last episode.
 No

 PLEASE CALL SCHOOL BY 8:00 A.M.
 IF YOU'RE CHILD WILL NOT BE IN ATTENDANCE.
 Please contact the school nurse at ext.
 8031 if you would like to schedule a meeting or if you have any questions.